 Just fry until the cornmeal coating is slightly browned.
 It may be hard to tell as cornmeal is usually yellow, so it doesn't brown as much as white flour.
 It's easy enough to break off a piece of frying catfish to test - the flesh should be firm and flakey when done.

->

-> With a medium/hot oil it should take about 5 minutes of frying cornmeal-coated fish, depending on the size of the fillets.
+With medium/hot oil it should take about 5 minutes to fry cornmeal-coated fish, depending on the size of the fillets.

->

-> Here are some of the best types of seafood to fry: Catfish, Tilapia, Alaskan Cod, Halibut, Striped Bass, Trout, Perch, Shrimp, and Oysters.
+Here are some of the best types of seafood to fry: Catfish, Tilapia, Alaskan Cod, Halibut, Striped Bass, Trout, Perch, Shrimp, and Oysters.
 Try out any local fish you prefer.

 My easy Southern Fried Fish recipe is quick to do and so good you will want to invite the neighbors over for a Fish Fry patio party.
 Best to serve with a simple Coleslaw or Potato Salad (click on names for my recipes) and a cold brew.